paulecode/hardlypiano_backend/docs/Security.md

 ### Mobile app (iOS Swift)

--   Generally good security
--   Apple Keyring for sensitive credentials
+iOS and Swift have generally strong security.
+The only realistic threat is compromised device access or iCloud credentials, which can be used to log in without authorization.

 ---

 ### Node.js server

-#### CORS policy
+#### Configured: CORS policy

-[CORS](#missing) is enabled in the Node application, in order to only allow requests from the Swift app and Vue.js web-app (which have different origins).
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is enabled in the Node application (on a different branch), but it is pending release.
+CORS will be used to ensure that traffic only comes from the iOS and Vue.js app (which will be hosted separately).

 #### Planned: HSTS

 We currently don't have an SSL certificate (more on that below).
-Once we configure HTTPS, we plan to enforce the [HTTPS Strict Transport Security](#missing) policy to protect against man-in-the-middle attacks.
+Once we configure HTTPS and a working web-app, we plan to enforce the [HTTPS Strict Transport Security](#missing) policy to make sure connections are never established over HTTP, defending against MITM attacks.

 #### Sanitizing inputs